Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Transition probabilities and criticality

 For the truncated power-law ensemble, the normalization constants cancel in Eq.~\eqref{eq:qc_general}, yielding

 In the thermodynamic limit $N\to\infty$, this expression converges to

 where $\zeta(a,b)$ denotes the Hurwitz zeta function.
-Thus, a genuine order--disorder transition exists only for $\alpha>5/2$.
-In this regime, $q_c(\alpha)$ decreases monotonically with $\alpha$ and approaches $q_c=1/3$ as $\alpha\to\infty$, where the distribution becomes effectively $3$-uniform.
-Conversely, for $\alpha\le 5/2$, the system remains ordered for any $q<1$.
-Equivalently, in the thermodynamic limit the mixed state becomes linearly stable only in the fully independent limit $q\to 1$.
+Thus, within the symmetric case $p=1/2$, a genuine order--disorder transition exists only for $\alpha>5/2$.
+In this regime, $q_c(\alpha)$ decreases monotonically with $\alpha$ and approaches the $n=3$ limit, $q_c=1/3$, as $\alpha\to\infty$, where the distribution becomes effectively $3$-uniform.
+By contrast, for $\alpha\le 5/2$, the system remains ordered for any $q<1$; equivalently, in the thermodynamic limit the symmetric mixed state becomes linearly stable only in the fully field-driven limit $q\to 1$.

+To help distinguish the role of the average group size from that of the distributional breadth, Fig.~\ref{fig:critical_point}(a) replots the symmetric threshold $q_c$ against the mean group size $\langle n\rangle$.
+For the $n$-uniform ensemble, this simply reduces to $\langle n\rangle=n$, while for the shifted geometric and power-law ensembles $\langle n\rangle$ is computed from the corresponding hyperedge-size distribution.
+This representation allows the three distribution families to be compared on the same horizontal scale and shows that the ordered phase generally becomes more robust as the average group size increases.
+At comparable $\langle n\rangle$, however, the power-law curve rises more steeply than the shifted-geometric one because its heavier tail assigns more weight to rare large hyperedges, thereby enhancing the majority leverage more strongly and yielding a larger $q_c$.

+For the power-law family, however, varying $\alpha$ changes not only the characteristic group size but also the breadth of $P(n)$.
+For this reason, Fig.~\ref{fig:critical_point}(b) shows $q_c$ as a function of $\alpha$, while the inset replots only the finite-second-moment branch against the reduced second moment $\langle n^2\rangle/\langle n\rangle^2$, which provides a convenient measure of group-size fluctuations.
+The inset is restricted to $\alpha>3$, where the reduced second moment is finite; hence it does not include the regime $\alpha\le 5/2$, for which $q_c=1$ in the thermodynamic limit.
+This complementary representation shows that the variation of $q_c$ in the power-law ensemble reflects changes not only in the typical group size but also in the breadth of the group-size distribution.

-Equations~\eqref{eq:crit_q_uniform}--\eqref{eq:qc_pl_asymp} show how higher-order interaction patterns control the tolerance of ordering to independence noise through $q_c$.
-In particular, distributions biased toward larger group sizes increase the majority leverage $\mathcal{A}_1(P)$, so a larger independence probability is required to stabilize the mixed state, yielding a larger $q_c$ [Fig.~\ref{fig:critical_point}(a)].
-For truncated power-law ensembles, small exponents $\alpha$ place substantial weight on large hyperedges, driving $q_c(\alpha)$ toward unity, whereas for large $\alpha$ the distribution is dominated by small groups and $q_c$ approaches the $n=3$ limit, $q_c\to 1/3$.
-In this sense, heavy-tailed $P(n)$ makes disordering harder: rare but large hyperedges produce strong majority amplification, so the system can remain ordered even when independent behavior is frequent.
+Equations~\eqref{eq:crit_q_uniform}--\eqref{eq:qc_pl_asymp} show how higher-order interaction patterns control the tolerance of ordering to field-driven noise through the symmetric threshold $q_c$.
+In particular, distributions biased toward larger groups increase the majority leverage $\mathcal{A}_1(P)$, so a larger field-driven update probability is required to stabilize the mixed state, yielding a larger $q_c$ [Fig.~\ref{fig:critical_point}(a)].
+For truncated power-law ensembles, small exponents $\alpha$ place substantial weight on large hyperedges, driving $q_c(\alpha)$ toward unity, whereas for large $\alpha$ the distribution is dominated by small groups and $q_c$ approaches the $n=3$ limit.
+In this sense, heavy-tailed $P(n)$ makes disordering harder: rare but large hyperedges produce strong majority amplification, so the system can remain ordered even when field-driven updates are frequent.